 It is important to note that Nvidia only designs its advanced chips, outsourcing production primarily to Taiwan Semiconductor (TSM), which fabricates more than half of the world’s chips.

 Intel’s Stumble and Shake-up

 Intel is a different animal than Nvidia in a few ways.
 First, it produces semiconductor chips for a much broader array of industries while still dominating its core PC and data-center markets.
 Intel has nine manufacturing facilities around the world leading to a reported $58 billion in net property, plants and equipment.
 Plus, being in business since 1969 has netted substantial intellectual property of manufacturing semiconductors.

-Despite this experience, Intel has publicly stumbled in terms of the next-generation chip manufacturing process known as 7-nanometer technology, referring to the size of the transistors it produces.
+Despite this experience, Intel has publicly stumbled in terms of the next-generation chip manufacturing process known as 7-nanometer technology, referring to the size of the transistors it produces (Intel’s offerings are anticipated to finally arrive in 2023).
 Chips that use smaller transistors can run more efficiently and use up less physical space.

 This led the company to shake up its technology team overseeing its manufacturing operations, and it’s considering outsourcing more to foundries like Taiwan Semiconductor.

 As you might guess, all this hit Intel stock pretty hard and it is woefully underperforming Nvidia in recent years.
 In the last year, NVDA stock is up 8.7%, while INTC shares are down 27.6%.

 Intel vs. Nvidia Stock: Which is the Better Buy?

 It seems a no-brainer to go with Nvidia in the Intel vs. Nvidia stock debate, since NVDA seems to have unbeatable momentum in this critical industry at the heart of advanced technology.